Analyzing YouTube Channels

 The video capabilities of the Internet have made possible a new era of media analysis.
 The traditions of film and television can be brought to the new online media, including YouTube.
 The challenge will be to both apply traditional media analysis as well as suggest new modes of televisual criticism for this relatively new medium.[1]

 This post reviews some of the techniques used in cinematic and television production and suggests a strategy to analyze YouTube channels based on work in my Visual Rhetoric and IT class.
-It uses a semiotic (study of meaning) framework to examine the channel imagery (mise-en-scène) and editing (montage) to examine what might make such videos successful.
-It applies denotative and connotative strategies to describe with vocabulary and explain what YouTube creators do to inform/entertain the audience.[2]
+It uses a semiotic (study of meaning) framework to examine the channel imagery (mise-en-scène) and editing (montage) to determine what might make such videos successful.
+It applies denotative and connotative strategies to describe the meaning-making practices with vocabulary and explain what YouTube creators do to inform/entertain the audience.[2]

 Story-telling is an important consideration.
 Who is telling what story, and how?
 What narrative devices are being used?
 How does it engage the audience?
 This channel Lessons from the Screenplay (LFTS) discuses the narrative of how the new James Bond was introduced in 2006.
 Note who is speaking, whether you actually see them, and how the story is being told.